 Psychoanalytic & Psychodynamic Counseling

-These approaches are all part of my toolbox of therapeutic techniques involves incorporating the use of number of additional mental health theoretical approaches.
+These approaches are all part of my toolbox of therapeutic techniques, which could involve the use of a number of additional mental health theoretical approaches, as well.
 One such approach is Cognitive Behavioral Therapy (CBT).
 CBT is well known for helping individuals identify and change unhealthy or distorted thought patterns.
 These thought patterns can then trigger emotional responses that form a chain of emotional events.
 This process happens so quickly that it is often outside of the awareness of an individual and therefore requires a significant process of unraveling over time.
 Dialectical Behavioral Therapy (DBT) is behavioral in nature and helps individuals develop new skills for coping with emotions and interacting with others.
 This involves developing mindful awareness based on living in the present moment and accepting each moment as it is without influence from past preconceived beliefs or emotions.
 DBT helps a client accept the present moment with a non-judgmental stance and works towards developing new models of interacting with self and others.
 Psychoanalysis or psychodynamic approaches focus on analyzing past events and how those events shape our present and future.
 This often involves looking at your attachment to your surroundings, care providers, role-models, and peers.
 It also strives to help an individual develop awareness and coping skills for dealing with past unresolved issues.
 Gestalt and Existential therapy focus on pulling everything together by contextualizing the whole person or whole experience with the feelings, thoughts, or behaviors that an individual is struggling with.
 Neuro-Linguistic Programming (NLP) is a goal-focused approach used in coaching to help individuals understand how neurological pathways can be reshaped in an effort to change behaviors, thoughts, and feelings.

 Peterson, J., (June, 2019).
 Certified Anger Management Treatment Professional – 2 Day Intensive Clinical Certification Course.
 PESI Behavioral Health Continuing Education & PESI Publishing, King of Prussia Crowne Plaza, Philadelphia, PA.
 12.5hr CEU Curriculum Developer & Presenter.